Tim Anderson Player Props: White Sox vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 20th-ranked team ERA among all MLB pitching staffs (4.50).
+- The Dodgers have the 19th-ranked team ERA among all league pitching staffs (4.45).

-- Dodgers pitchers combine to give up 81 total home runs at a clip of 1.2 per game (to rank 21st in baseball).
+- Dodgers pitchers combine to rank 21st in baseball in home runs given up (81 total, 1.2 per game).

-- In his last time out on Tuesday, the right-hander tossed five innings against the Cincinnati Reds, allowing three earned runs while surrendering five hits.
+- The left-hander last appeared on Thursday against the Cincinnati Reds, when he went seven scoreless innings while giving up five hits.

-- In eight games this season, the 29-year-old has a 2.21 ERA and 6.6 strikeouts per nine innings, while allowing a batting average of .163 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.